dotMR/CamliClipper/README.md

 ##Notes
 - WIP: This is a work-in-progress.
 See popup.js for current TODO list.
 - I've tried to conform to the full camlistore sign/upload process.
 But if I missed something, let me know.
-- Currently only supports localhost auth (no user/pass or HTTPS).
-Provide the server URL and your publicKeyBlobref via the extension 'Options'.
+- Currently only supports localhost no-auth (no basic user/pass AUTH).
+The server URL and any default tags can be supplied via the extension 'Options'.
 - For installation, follow the directions [here](https://developer.chrome.com/extensions/getstarted#unpacked)